KMPARDS/esn-contracts/README.md

 ### `npm run test`

 Initially it compiles your contracts and places them in a `build` folder.
 This step is skipped if no changes are made in the contracts source codes.
-Then it runs your typescript test suite.
+Then it spins two ganache servers (one represents `ETH` and other `ESN`) and it runs your typescript test suite.

 ### `npm run compile`

-It simply compiles your contracts and places them in the build folder.
+It simply compiles your contracts, places them in the build folder and generates typechain outputs.

 ## Useful links